allebb/conductor/README.md

 #access_log /tmp/conductor_{appname}.seclog conductor_security;
 ```

 Run ``sudo conductor protect {app name} --enable`` for any application/website vhost you want Fail2Ban to monitor.
 Use ``--auto-reload`` to gracefully reload Nginx automatically after the configuration test passes.
 The Fail2Ban templates watch ``/tmp/conductor_*.seclog`` and the installer creates an empty ``/tmp/conductor_fail2ban_seed.seclog`` so Fail2Ban can start before any app security logs exist.
-They install three automatic jails:
+They install five automatic jails:

 * excessive 4xx responses: 80 hits in 10 minutes, banned for 30 minutes.
+* repeated 401 responses: 20 hits in 10 minutes, banned for 1 hour.
+* repeated 403 responses: 30 hits in 10 minutes, banned for 2 hours.
 * scanner probes for common sensitive paths: 5 hits in 10 minutes, banned for 1 hour.
 * high total request rate: 600 hits in 1 minute, banned for 24 hours.